parmitage/primer-proto/README.md

 Sequencing
 ----------
-Although Primer is primarily a functional language, it permits simple imperative programming by sequencing expressions in a `begin`...`end` block.
+Although Primer is broadly speaking a functional programming language, it permits simple imperative programming by sequencing expressions in a __begin__...__end__ block.

     begin
        show(1);